fkhan79/piaic_tsna/README.md

 		a.Create your application using “npm init -y”.
 3. Configure TSC Config using “tsc –init”
-4. Open package.json and change the following parameters
+4. Open package.json and change the following parameters +name:<Your Package Name>.
-	+	a.name:<Your Package Name>.
-	+	b.Add a new parameter "type" and set its value to "module".
+	+Add a new parameter "type" and set its value to "module".
-	+	c.
-Add a new parameter "bin": {"module_name":"bin"}. //<executable js file genreated by ts compiler>.js
-	+	d.Add required Node dependencies in Dependency and DevDependency sections.
+	+ Add a new parameter "bin": {"module_name":"bin"}. //<executable js file genreated by ts compiler>.js +Add required Node dependencies in Dependency and DevDependency sections.
 	+	e.Create a new folder named bin in project root directory.
 	+	f.Open TSConfig:
 	+	>	i.set "target": "ES2022".